 About 40 years ago a marketing effort towards lighter and faster bullets started in South Africa and the related fashion about "flat shooting" cartridges were evident in gun shops.
 Very soon land owners started complaining about how hours' wasted in tracking of wounded animals have become a regular occurrence - something which used to be virtually unheard of.

-At the time we had a very popular shooting sport engaged in by all the thousands of districts (counties in the US) based on the "Shooting Commandos" system we had where every man over the age of 17 years was encouraged to do marksmanship training.
-Everyone who signed up received a free Lee Enfield No.4 Mk.1 rifle and 1,000rds of ammunition every year for training.
+At the time we had a very popular shooting sport engaged in by all the thousands of districts (called counties in the US).
+This was based on the "Shooting Commandos" system we had where every man over the age of 17 years was encouraged to do marksmanship training.
+All high schools apready had that as an extra-mural activity, like in Switzerland.
+Everyone who signed up received a free Lee Enfield No.4 Mk.1 rifle and 1,000 rds of ammunition every year for training.
 There would be competitions every month between various Commandos with twice yearly provincial competitions.
-Rapid bolt action was required to shoot the section of five 8" gongs at unknown distances from 80 - 250 yards in 20 seconds from prone and the five gongs at 120 yards off-hand, standing.
+Rapid bolt action was required to shoot the section of five 8" gongs at unknown distances from 80 - 250 yards in 20 seconds from prone and five gongs at 110 yards off-hand, standing.
 That .303 Brit was by far the most popular for these competitions.

 At these shoots land owners began lamenting the new lightweight bullet craze - and because it is impossible to convince an adult to change his ways it was decided to start a young hunter education programme.
-Shooting groups from a bench has never been a cultural pastime with my people.
+Shooting little groups of holes into paper from a bench has never been a cultural pastime with South Africans.
 Our sons only start shooting full calibre (7 mm and .30") rifles once he can carry it on a morning's hunt and can shoot it off-hand.
 The decision was made to start similar competitions designed for hunting rifles with scopes.
 Shooting would be at life size images of real game at unknown distances not further than 400 yards.
 The reason for the 400 yards distance was to impress on the young hunter how risky it is to be 100% sure of a killing shot on any animal further than 250 yards.

 The youth days of course were also attended by their parents, and the sport has since grown into the most popular practical hunting rifle shooting discipline in the world.
-In excess of 50,000 hunters in South Africa are members of formal clubs, the umbrella provincial, national associations, and the International Hunting Rifle Shooting Association.
+In excess of 50,000 hunters in South Africa are members of formal clubs, the umbrella regional, provincial and national associations, and finally the International Hunting Rifle Shooting Association.

-The required standards for even entering Provincial Shoots are very high.
+The required standards for even entering Provincial Shoots are high.
 Here are some targets:

 I added the coloured spots to generally show the scoring positions.
 On the actual targets thin lines are used so the shooter can not see them through his scope - the hunter must know the anatomy of every animal.
 Brain shots score 30.1 points.
 When there is a tie between shooters the number of brain shots are counted and that will determine the winner.